 Mark: You were at the brink.
 You're now somewhat back from that perilous brink.

 Eric: In our first year, we had improvement on all of our quality metrics, especially our big patient safety-oriented metrics, and did $110 million swing in operating performance, which give us some latitude to take the time in making some of the additional decisions.

-We spent a long time with board of trustees focusing on True North metrics, putting patient oriented metrics always first and the finances at the end.
-In the first year, in ’14, we did well in the finance, did well in the quality, and the board was happy.
+We spent a long time with the board of trustees focusing on True North metrics, putting patient-oriented metrics always first and the finances at the end.
+In the first year, in '14, we did well in the finance, did well in the quality, and the board was happy.
 Our challenge now is some of our quality metrics have slipped in — emergency department of boarding, our number one patient safety issue.

 Finances are all green now.
 I've trained the board, I think, to focus on the quality, and not on the finances, and it's coming back that main way that it should.
 “You told us this was a number one patient-oriented metric, and we're well off where we wanted to be at this point of the year.”
 They don't want to talk about the finances.

 It's a wonderful transition.
 It would be more fun to watch somebody else go through it.

 Eric: And all of our leaders have focused on that.
 We've continued to make progress, but it feels very different in terms of governance now.
 They talk about celebrating the red.
 The board now knows when something's going off.
 In every room, it has the metrics posted in there, and the owner posted up for the metric.